How Much Do Bricklayers Make?

 How much do bricklayers make?
 Here’s a quick overview of the average bricklayer salaries in the UK:

-As expected, incomes rise further once you’ve entered the self-employed or business owner territories, with incomes in the region of £56,000 and £60,000 (pre-tax), respectively.
-Bear in mind that these salaries will be impacted by business and other operational running costs, such as vehicle costs, fuel, and material charges, bringing down total take-home amounts.
+As expected, incomes rise further once you’ve entered the self-employed or business owner territories, with incomes typically in the region of £65,000–£90,000 for sole traders and £65,000–£90,000 for limited company owners (pre-tax).
+Bear in mind that these figures will be impacted by business and other operational running costs, such as vehicle costs, fuel, and material charges, which will reduce overall take-home pay.

 There will always be a need for bricklayers in the UK and beyond.
 However, some factors still impact the total annual income, such as weather conditions, geographical locations, and increase/decrease in demand.